dpmerrell/ROBDD.jl/README.md

 Some basic requirements:

-* User should be able to manually construct a BDD by specifying decision nodes
+* User should be able to manually construct a ROBDD by performing boolean operations on sub-ROBDDs
+    -
+* There should be a function to check whether a BDD respects a given variable ordering
-* User should be able to `reduce` a BDD w.r.t. a specified variable ordering
+* There should be a function to `reduce` a BDD w.r.t. a specified variable ordering, yielding a ROBDD.

-Some desirable features:
+Desirable features:

 * A constructor that compiles a ROBDD from a Boolean expression
+* A DSL for constructing ROBDDs from Boolean functions
-* A DSL that
+* A DSL